-- 1. Age.
+1. Age.
 The U.S. Maritime Administration restricts student incentive payments to USMS cadets who are at least 17 but who have not passed their 25th birthday on the first day of enrollment in a license-option curriculum.
 Special admission may be granted to students older than 25.
 Cadets selected for special admissions are not eligible for any of the student incentive payments offered.
 These cadets, however, will participate fully in every other aspect of the license-option program.
-They will be subject to the same requirements, privileges, considerations, and obligations as cadets meeting the federal age requirements. - 2.
-Physical Requirements.
+2. Physical Requirements.
 Strict physical requirements are specified for licensing as a merchant marine officer.
 Prior to entering a license program, prior to certification for licensing, and at any other time deemed appropriate by the University, students are required to furnish verification from a physician that they meet the specified physical requirements.
+Specific details of the required physical examinations are contained in the Title 46 U.S. Code of Federal Regulations part 10.
+Waivers cannot be granted by the University.
 These are summarized as follows:

-Deck Cadet -Minimum vision 20/200 in each eye correctable to 20/40 in each eye.
+Deck Cadet - Minimum vision 20/200 in each eye correctable to 20/40 in each eye.
 Vision beyond these parameters requires a waiver.
 Pass a Coast Guard approved color vision test.